eyra/feldspar/README.md

 ## Digital Trace Data Donation (Port)
 More information about the Port program can be found [here](https://eyra.notion.site/Port-Program-4bbf0bbc466547af95f05c609405c4b2?pvs=4).

 Data donation allows researchers to invite participants to share their data download packages (DDPs).
 However, DDPs potentially contain very sensitive data and often not all data is needed to answer a specific research question.

-Feldspar enables researchers to extract only the data of interest through local processing (on the participants device).
-Participants can then inspect the extracted data after which they can consent (or decline) to donate.
-Feldspar creates a frontend that guides participants through the data donation steps.
+Feldspar enables researchers to:
+- extract only the data of interest through local processing (on the participants device) using Python (Pyodide)
+- prompt participants for questions about the data
+- enable participants to inspect the extracted data before donation
+- enable participants to delete table rows before donation
+- consent or decline to donate the extracted data

-Feldspar is open-source under the AGPL license and allows researchers to configure their own data donation study.
+Feldspar is open-source under the AGPL license and allows researchers to configure the frontend that guides participants through the data donation steps.

 _Note_: Feldspar is only a frontend.
 In order for it to be used in a live study, it needs to be hosted on a server and connected to a storage to retrieve the donated data.